AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 With the preliminaries out of the way we can begin to discuss how we can attempt to attack the Isoperimetric problem.
 This is formalized in the *flow method*.

-// TODO: ADD GAGE HAMILTON
-This method was first used by Gage and Hamilton in their curve shortening flow in $RR^2$.
-Then in 1984 Huisken extended these methods to the case of convex $RR^n$ hypersurfaces.
+This method was first used by Gage and Hamilton in their curve shortening flow in $RR^2$ @Gage1986.
+Then in 1984 Huisken extended these methods to the case of convex hypersurfaces in $RR^n$ @huiskenFlowMeanCurvature1984.

-Most recently Guan, Li and Wang used instead the *constrained flow method* to relax the convexity requirement to star-shapedness.
+Most recently Guan-Li used instead the *constrained flow method* to relax the convexity requirement to star-shapedness @guanMeanCurvatureType2013.

 This constrained method highly depends on the #link(<lemma-integral_identities>)[Minkowski Identities] which allows us to get a handle on the change in area and in volume along a special class of flows.
 #theorem("Constrained Flow Method")[